Shortcut links:

 ✭✭✭✭✭

-A quantuum leap forward in cinema, as seismic as 2001: A SPACE ODYSSEY and STAR WARS.
+A quantuum leap forward in cinema craft, as seismic as 2001: A SPACE ODYSSEY and STAR WARS.

 And a beautiful rebirth parable underneath.